 Everyone involved in Karuna-Shechen’s projects is convinced not only of the importance of altruism but also of the need to cultivate kindness, integrity, resilience, dedication, humility, and joy in our own lives.

-The “teal” organization model
+The “opal” organization model

 At Karuna-Shechen, everyone is encouraged to cultivate an altruistic mindset in their interactions.
 Our work values are based on expressing kindness and empathy.